Cultural notice

 Black and white photo of a large bus bearing a hand-made sign 'Student action for Aborigines'.
 The bus is parked outside the Hotel Boggabilla and there is a small group of people standing at the hotel entrance.

-Consultation on the 1965 Freedom Ride Blue Plaque Trail is now open.
-Find out more.
+Consultation on the 1965 Freedom Ride Blue Plaque Trail has now closed.

 Black and white portrait of Ida Leeson wearing a white shirt with a light-colored ribbon at the collar, black jacket and glasses.